foundersandcoders/LIFT-backend/dev/BETTER-AUTH.md

 Each task builds incrementally on the previous tasks and focuses on making small, verifiable changes.
 The verification steps provide clear ways to test each change as it's made.

+## Magic Link Authentication Flow

+### Current Implementation

+The authentication flow for magic links works as follows:

+1. User requests a magic link from frontend by submitting their email to `/auth/magic-link` (not `/auth/signin/magic-link`)